Follow the step by step process or choose what situation that best describes you:

-The Massachusetts Board of Bar Examiners has posted essay questions from previous bar exams on its website.
-You should also study information on the Multistate Bar Examination (MBE) and Multistate Professional Responsibility Exam (MPRE) (which is not part of the bar exam, but must be passed prior to bar admission) on the National Conference of Bar Examiners website.
+The Massachusetts Board of Bar Examiners administers the Uniform Bar Exam (UBE).
+Much preparation information can be gleaned at the National Conference of Bar Examiners website.
+Preparation information for the Massachusetts component of the Bar Exam may be found here.
+You should also study information on the Multistate Professional Responsibility Exam (MPRE) (which is not part of the bar exam, but must be passed prior to bar admission).
 Other helpful preparation resources for the Massachusetts bar exam include:

-The First Time Application to take the Massachusetts bar exam may be accessed here.
+File a Petition for Admission by Examination.
 If applying for the July administration, applications are accepted until May.
-If applying for the February administration, applications will be accepted up to December.
+If applying for the February administration, applications will be accepted up to December 7.
 The exam is held in Springfield and Boston (indicate on the application where you wish to take the exam).
-Along with your completed application, you must send the following information to the Board:
+You will need:

-The Massachusetts Board of Bar Examiners states that a total of 60.6 percent of test takers passed the February 2012 bar exam.
+The Massachusetts Board of Bar Examiners states that a total of 69.2 percent of test takers passed the July 2018 bar exam.
 This includes both first time and multiple-time test takers.
-When broken down by the law school from which test takers graduated, results are as follows:
+When broken down by the law school from which test takers graduated, overall pass results are as follows:

 Multistate Professional Responsibility Exam (MPRE)

 In addition to passing the Massachusetts bar exam, you must also pass the Multistate Professional Responsibility Exam (MPRE), given by the National Conference of Bar Examiners, before bar admission can occur.
 You must apply to take this exam separately and online at the NCBE website.
-It is administered in March, August and November, so plan accordingly to make sure that you will pass the MPRE before you apply for bar admission.
-You can take the MPRE at the following locations throughout Massachusetts:
+It is administered in March, August and November at various locations across Massachusetts (listed on the site).

 Admission on Motion

-In order to apply for Admission on Motion to the Massachusetts bar, you must meet the following requirements:
+In order to apply for Admission by Motion to the Massachusetts bar, you must meet the following requirements: